area515/Photonic3D/README.md

  * [Stable repo Github Releases](https://github.com/area515/Creation-Workshop-Host/releases) or [Development repo Github Releases](https://github.com/WesGilster/Creation-Workshop-Host/releases)
 * Unzip the zip file into the directory of your choice.

-The _browserprinter_ tool will help you find the Photonic3D server on your network, in case you have it installed a machine with a dynamic IP address and you don't know what what is.
+The *browseprinter* tool will help you find the Photonic3D server on your network, in case you have it installed a machine with a dynamic IP address and you don't know what what is.
 * Linux: Run `sudo browseprinter.sh` at the command line
 * Windows: Run `browseprinter.bat`